Kmal10/Kmal10.github.io/README.md

 ## Problem

-High school students are really stressed and tend to procrastinate!
+High school students are super stressed and tend to procrastinate!

 ## Solution